Jlcjr1991/CrediFixFinance/README.md

 # CrediFix
-A mobile app for improving financial health.
+A mobile app & website for improving financial health.